vibneiro/dispatching/README.md

 Details:

 For tasks that differ in execution time, some dispatch queues might be more active than others causing unfair balance among workers (threads).
-ForkJoinPool is used under the hood for this reason.
+ForkJoinPool is used under the hood for this reason by default.
 The work is spread out more effeciently unlike in the standard implementations of Executors by the virtue of work-stealing.
+However, you can pass in your ExecutorService.

-The idea it to separate the queue from the worker, FIFO semantics are retained for tasks with the same dispatchId.
+The main idea in this dispatcher it to separate the queue from the worker, FIFO semantics are retained for tasks with the same dispatchId.

 [ConcurrentLinkedHashMap](https://code.google.com/p/concurrentlinkedhashmap/) is used for LRU-caching of taskIds.
 Possible drawbacks in scalability:
 With the increase of CPU-cores there might be a higher contention inside ConcurrentLinkedHashMap.
 I cannot tell definetely, however, how it scales.
 Thus, this requires additional benchmarking.

 There are 2 versions of this dispatcher:
- - JDK 7 or earlier: based on Guava's *ListenableFuture*.
+ - [JDK 7](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-7/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on Guava's *ListenableFuture*.
- - JDK 8: based on *CompletableFuture*.
+ - [JDK 8](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-8/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java) and later: based on *CompletableFuture*.

 ###[ThreadBoundDispatcher.java](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-8/src/main/java/vibneiro/dispatchers/ThreadBoundHashDispatcher.java)